NCERT Solutions for Exercise 15.1 Class 10 Maths Chapter 15 - Probability

 Hence, the total possible outcomes = 4

-(2a) There is only one ace.
+There is only one ace.

-Hence, favorable outcome = 1
+Hence, favourable outcome = 1

-P(getting an ace)=14
+Therefore P(getting an ace)=14

-Therefore, the probability of getting an ace is 0.25
+Thus, the probability of getting an ace is 0.25

-15 (iii) Five cards—the ten, jack, queen, king and ace of diamonds, are well-shuffled with their face downwards.
+15 (ii) Five cards—the ten, jack, queen, king and ace of diamonds, are well-shuffled with their face downwards.
 One card is then picked up at random.
 If the queen is drawn and put aside, what is the probability that the second card picked up is (b) a queen?

 Answer: